Frequently Asked Questions

 Will my kids have fun?
 Will I be able to take classes even if I have a newborn?

 We strive to offer an awesome kids program!
 It's a big part of the gathering to include kids and families.
 However, as a parent I'm sure you realize that kid's camp instructors cannot keep all kids occupied all the time so parents can have uninterrupted class time, especially with very young kids.
 Try coming with friends and sharing kid duty, or maybe you'll make new friends at the gathering!
 I hope to pass off my baby to Grandma sometimes so I can be involved, but we'll see how it goes!
-New this year we are going to set up a "Baby Zone" so there will be a safe place for babies and their caretakers to relax and play.
+We are going to set up a "Baby Zone" so there will be a safe place for babies and their caretakers to relax and play.

 Is there anything for my tween or teenager?